The women of DFJ push back on claims that “predatory behavior” is rampant

 Asked for comment earlier today, Wentworth would only share the same statement.

-It isn’t clear if the investigation is tied to Keri Kukral, founder of a company called Raw Science.
+It isn’t clear if the investigation is tied — or tied exclusively — to Keri Kukral, founder of a company called Raw Science.
 But she wrote on Tuesday on Facebook post that “women approached by founding partners of Draper Fisher Jurvetson should be careful.
 Predatory behavior is rampant.”
 She added that “silencing behavior ranges from security w/in the firm creating files on women, to potential violations of revenge porn laws, to grotesque threats.”

 Kukral also wrote, somewhat cryptically, that “women have been banned by heads of TED from attending conferences.
 I have experienced some (not all) of these things along with many others.
 The situation I found myself in is personally atypical and I’ve not been in any other situation remotely like it.
 I was not seeking investment or trying to further my career.
 My investment rounds have occurred entirely outside of Silicon Valley both before and after this experience.
 I will not step foot in SV for investment.”